The Best Leaders Stop The Drama, Not The Conflict

 In our conflict awareness survey, 72% of survey responders said they compromise to avoid conflict.

-When the conflict is gone, so are many of the foundational characteristics of strong, healthy work cultures.
+Here’s the issue.
+When the conflict is gone, so are many of the foundational characteristics of strong, healthy work cultures like creativity, innovation, mutual struggles that build trust, working through vulnerability, or asking for help.
+The tension in conflict can be energizing and transformative when managed well.

 Conflict is not inherently bad.
-It is simply the gap between what we want and what we are experiencing at any point in time.
-How a leader deals with the energy in the gap determines whether conflict results in drama, or something different and better.
+It is simply the energy created when there is a gap between what we want and what we are experiencing at any point in time.
+How a leader deals with this energy determines whether conflict results in drama or something different and better.

 - Avoid difficult conversations